The FishHawk Ranch CDD

 How Does the CDD Operate?

 The Fishhawk Ranch CDD’s are organized like other local governments in Florida.
 It has a legislative body that is composed of a five-member board known as the Board of Supervisors.
 The Board establishes the policy of the District in accordance with Florida law.
 The Board, by law, must hire a District Administrator and District Counsel.
 Staff members operate utilizing the same formalities as a County Administrator and County Attorney.
 The Board, through review of advertised Requests for Qualifications, ranks and selects a District Engineer to perform the engineering needs of the District.
 District Administration staff and the District Attorney administer the operations of the District and implement the Board’s policies and contracts.
 The CDD’s business is conducted in the “Sunshine,” which means all meetings and records are open to the public.
-Public hearings are held on CDD assessments, and the CDD’s budget is subject to annual independent audit.
+Public hearings are held on CDD assessments, and the CDD’s budget is subject to an annual independent audit.

 The FishHawk Ranch CDD uses District Management the District Manager’s responsibilities include: